-Actively support initiatives aimed at industry-wide transformation, such as the RSPO.
+Actively support initiatives aimed at industry-wide transformation.

 Without an industry-wide transformation to sustainability, the social and environmental threats associated with palm oil will persist, as will the legal, reputational, and investor risks to companies.
 Therefore, palm oil users should support industry-wide sustainability initiatives, such as the RSPO.